bryanvaz/benjaminmoore-colors/README.md

-# README.md
+# bmcolors

-## Benjamin Moore Color Collections Scraper (bmcolors)
+A Benjamin Moore Color Parser

-This Python program scrapes the Benjamin Moore website to get all available color collections, download the associated ASE files, and parse the ASE files to extract color data.
+This Python program accesses the Benjamin Moore website to get all available color collections, download the associated ASE files, and parse the ASE files to extract color data.
 The parsed color data is then saved to a workspace directory in both YAML and JSON formats.
+From there, the color data can be used in other programs such as design and rendering tools that do not natively support ASE files.

-### Prerequisites
+## Prerequisites

 This program uses the `pipenv` tool for managing its dependencies.
 You will need to have `pipenv` installed on your system to run the program.
 If you don't have `pipenv` installed, you can install it using pip: